Updated 12 January 2018 from original post 9 October 2015.

 Now we move onto the second big part of the directive – the AISP, which is the Account Information Service Provider.
 Whilst the PISP initiates payments across the ASPSP, the AISP consolidates information across multiple ASPSPs.
 OMG?
 Seriously?

-Put simply, an AISP gives a name to something that does already exist, take for example Mint.com in the US, can consolidate a customer’s bank account details from several different banks.
+Put simply, an AISP gives a name to something that does already exist, take for example Yolt in the UK and Mint.com in the US, can consolidate a customer’s bank account details from several different banks.

-So imagine in the UK in a few years, you logon to a Money Supermarket app and see your Barclays, Lloyds and Santander accounts, all into one place.
+So imagine in the UK in a few years, you logon to a Money Supermarket or Yolt app, and see your Starling, Barclays, Lloyds and Santander accounts, all into one place.
 Yet again access to this would be granted using XS2A standards set by the EBA and you would not have to give your logon passwords to Money Supermarket.
-(See Diagrams 3 & 4)
+(See Diagrams 4 & 5)

 Why Money Supermarket as the example?
 Well amongst lots of other players, the product comparison sites will almost certainly sniff a real commercial opportunity here to enter this space from a cross-product, cross-bank, cross-sell point of view – the more customer data they have, the better they will be positioned to take over the role of the bank in aggressively cross-selling.

 These account aggregator, or hub services, have existed in the U.S. for many years.
 They were not successful in coming to the UK because currently the data transfer can’t be facilitated via an encrypted token, so previously customers would have had to give away their passwords to the hub service, and in doing so would break their terms and conditions with their banks and muddy the water in case of fraudulent use of their account.
-As far as we are aware, First Direct is the only brand that has proceeded and given customers the choice to do this anyway, one assumes whilst flagging the associated risks.
-With PSD2, all banks, building societies and other financial entities (like pre-paid cards, credit card providers, mortgage brokers) would be obliged to support this – this time using passwords, not asking customers to compromise passwords.
+With PSD2, all banks, building societies and other financial entities (like pre-paid cards, credit card providers, mortgage brokers) would be obliged to support this – this time encrypted tokens, not asking customers to compromise passwords.

 So in summary, what are the pros and cons for all the players in PSD2?